wjholden/Advent-of-Code-2024/README.md

 ([inspired by a Reddit comment](https://www.reddit.com/r/adventofcode/comments/1h7vpqi/comment/m0oxavw/)) based on TTLs instead of keeping the path explored.
 It was a case where compute is faster than memory.
+* My Day 6 solution is among my slowest programs.
+I wonder if a grid would have been better than the hashmap.
 * Someone else on [Reddit helped me with an extra test case](https://www.reddit.com/r/adventofcode/comments/1h81nc0/comment/m0ppjcy/).
 * `ilog` on integers is [much faster](https://www.reddit.com/r/adventofcode/comments/1h8l3z5/comment/m0vp3p7/) than casting to and from float types for logarithms.